mvillegas6/IntegratedProyect1/README.md

 ```
 and it will install the necessary dependencies for the project to work correctly.
 If you want to know which dependencies are  being used, head to the *package.json* file.

+If it is necessary run the command with the '*--force*' flag.

 ## File .env
 You need to create a .env file on the main folder, you can use the next command:
 ```bash